Crimean Karaites: Grand Duchy of Lithuania and Polish–Lithuanian Commonwealth

 According to Crimean Karaite tradition, which developed in the 20th century interwar Poland their forefathers were mainly farmers and members of the community who served in the military forces of the Grand Duchy of Lithuania and the Polish–Lithuanian Commonwealth, as well as in the Crimean Khanate.
 But according to the historical documents of the Grand Duchy of Lithuania, the chief occupation of the Crimean Karaites was money lending.
 They were granted special privileges, including exemption from the military service.
 In the Crimean Khanate, the Karaites were repressed like other Jews, with prohibitions on behavior extended to riding horses.

 Some famous Karaim scholars in Lithuania included Isaac b.
 Abraham of Troki (1543–1598), Joseph ben Mordecai Malinovski, Zera ben Nathan of Trakai, Salomon ben Aharon of Trakai, Ezra ben Nissan (died in 1666) and Josiah ben Judah (died after 1658).
 Some of the Karaim became quite wealthy.

-During the times of the Polish–Lithuanian Commonwealth, the Karaim suffered severely during the Khmelnytsky Uprising of 1648 and the wars between Russia and Commonwealth in the years 1654–1667.
+During the times of the Polish–Lithuanian Commonwealth, the Karaim suffered severely during the Khmelnytsky Uprising of 1648 and the wars between Russia and the Commonwealth in the years 1654–1667.
 The many towns plundered and burnt included Derazhne and Trakai, where only 30 families were left in 1680.
 The destruction of the Karaite community in Derazhne in 1649 is described in a poem (both in Hebrew and Karaim) by a leader of the congregation, Hazzan Joseph ben Yeshuah HaMashbir.
 Catholic missionaries worked to convert the local Karaim to Christianity, but were largely unsuccessful.